Svendolin/All-about-Javascript/readme.md

   alive: true,
   parents: ["Maria", "Peter"],
 };
+// Value of "0" = The value of this variable is actually 0

-// 6) Undefined: Not defined (variable has been declared but no assigned value) => "let toiletpaperholder"
+// 6) Undefined: (variable has been declared but no assigned value, "kein versehener Wert") for example:

+ let = toiletpaperholder // declared but not defined = "undefined" let toiletpapeholder = "Got some paper"; // declared, defined and assigned a value (string)

 // 7) Null: No value (EMPTY AND NON-EXISTENT) => "let toiletpaperholder = null"
 ```